LIBERATING FOOTBALL TRAVEL

 As state sponsorship withered, the fur coats came out, bundameccs (‘fur coat match’) local slang for fixed.
 The game was up.
 After 1989, poor crowds and poorer football typified any given Saturday.
 Vác won the title in 1994, and Budapest’s century-long near monopoly on the championship was over.
 All that was left was the FTC-Újpest derby.

-Unfortunately, as it turned out, overlooked for the Stade de France when it came to re-awarding hosting of the 2022 Champions League Final, the Puskás Aréna welcomes the Europa League final in 2023.
+Unfortunately, as it turned out, overlooked for the Stade de France when it came to re-awarding hosting of the 2022 Champions League Final, the Puskás Aréna successfully staged the Europa League final in 2023.
 While a certain number of Hungary’s fans still need lessons in how to behave, England’s players subjected to appalling racist abuse here in 2021, there’s no doubt that Budapest has become an otherwise popular and successful stage for major sporting events.

-Lads usually break off from stag-circuit revelry to see domestic football at any one (or two, if they’re keen) of four top-tier grounds on any given weekend.
-There are currently three to choose from in the second-flight NBII and a handful in the three-region NBIII.
+Lads usually break off from stag-circuit revelry to see domestic football at any one (or two, if they’re keen) of three top-tier grounds on any given weekend.
+There are currently five to choose from in the second-flight NBII and a handful in the three-region NBIII.
 (See Best 10 groundhops in Budapest.)
 Few forget their visit to BKV Előre, the main stand and wonderful stadium bar an authentic echo of the 1960s.
 It’s also the shortest groundhop in Europe, MTK exactly 11 paces across the street.

 Getting Around

-Arriving in town, local transport and timings
+Arriving in town, local transport and tips

 Budapest’s Liszt Ferenc Airport is 16km (ten miles) south-east of town.
 Terminal 2 is the only one in operation, comprised of adjoining buildings A and B. Most budget flights depart from Terminal 2A.
 Terminal 1 closer to town is not open to the public, although the rail terminal opposite still functions.